Travelling while you work or vice versa with nomad travel insurance

 It's open to anyone who can work remotely, at any age.

-It could be the right choice if you're flexible, settle into a new environment quickly, are happy working alone, and don't have responsibilities that make prolonged travel difficult.
+It could be the right choice if you're flexible or settle into a new environment quickly.
+It could also suit if you’re happy working alone and don't have responsibilities that make prolonged travel difficult.

 Think carefully, though, about whether it will suit you if you have a health condition that needs regular medical attention.